Lob2018/YourCarYourWayApp/README.md

 > UML of the app `./resources/UML`

-><span style="color:red;">Be careful, the following batches kill all the PIDs associated with the application ports</span>
+><span style="color:red;">Be careful, the following batches kill all the PIDs of the processes listening on the application ports (8761,8888, etc.)</span>

 * Start all services `./resources/CMD DANGER/START.bat`
 * Kill all associated PIDs `./resources/CMD DANGER/STOP.bat`